Robert L. Moore (psychologist): Introduction

 As a psychoanalytic scientist, Moore worked on decoding and mapping the deep structures of the human self.
 His work on ritual process and the masculine psyche is today in the forefront of theory in masculine psychology, spirituality, and initiation.

-The men's movement in the United States received a certain amount of notoriety for the practice of drumming.
+The Mythopoetic men's movement in the United States received a certain amount of notoriety for the practice of drumming.
 This practice is understood in terms of ritual processes.
 Many of our human ancestors worked out ritual processes, some of which did involve drumming and dancing and singing.
 From his cross-cultural study of ritual processes, Moore became convinced of the value of ritual process in actuating human potential.
 More specifically, he became convinced that ritual processes at their best can provide liminal experiences for certain participants that are instrumental in enabling those participants to actuate the potential of archetypal sources of energy (that is, sources of energy at the archetypal level of the human psyche).

 Moore's views regarding ritual processes can be found in the transcribed lectures and essays published in The Archetype of Initiation: Sacred Space, Ritual Process, and Personal Transformation (2001), discussed below.

 In addition to writing and editing numerous books, Moore frequently gave short courses at the C. G. Jung Institute of Chicago, many of which are available from the institute on audiotapes.